Courses

 Though there is no general legal framework that regulates data protection, all of the above provides for it.
 A new data privacy law, Bill No. 665, was recently approved by the National Assembly and is expected to be enacted by the government soon.

 NordVPN is based in Panama and doesn’t keep logs, which makes it a strong contender in the VPN market for anyone who values their privacy.
-Read our NordVPN review to see for yourself.
+Read our NordVPN review to see why it ranks the best overall.

 Final Thoughts